After 40, capability doesn’t disappear all at once. It erodes quietly when movement becomes optional.

-What used to disappear after a good night’s sleep starts sticking around.
+What used to resolve after a good night’s sleep starts sticking around.
 Tight hips.
 Achy knees.
 A back that reminds you it exists every time you stand up.
-Strength doesn’t vanish all at once.
-It leaks out quietly when movement becomes optional.

 This isn’t about age.
 It’s about timelines.